Sergey Kuznetsov (writer): Political views

 In 2022, he has repeatedly spoken out against the war unleashed by Russia and expressed support for Ukraine, including signing a letter to Le Monde and making statements online.

 As the founder of Le Sallay Academy school and Camp Marabou, Sergey provides scholarships for free education and recreation for Ukrainian refugee children.

+On April 28, 2026, Sergei Kuznetsov announced the start of legal bankruptcy proceedings against Le Sallay Academy school and its closure.

 Recognition

 In 2001, he received a Knight Fellowship from Stanford University and moved to the U.S. state of California for a year.